19 Easy Ways to Lose Weight Like a Celebrity

 Instead of saving all your activity for the 45 minutes you’re at the gym, sneak in steps all day long.
 Invest in a pedometer or a Fitbit and try to hit at least 10,000 steps a day.
 This way, if you miss a workout, you’ll know you’ve already fit in some movement, and it won’t throw your progress totally off track.

 For more ways to boost your activity levels and lose weight, check out these ways to burn calories without a gym.

 A busy schedule isn’t a reason to skip out on your workouts.
 In fact, slacking off could slow your slim-down progress.
 Thankfully, fitting in fitness doesn’t have to be time-consuming.
 Trade in your exhaustive, hour-long five-times-a-week sessions for one daily resistance exercise (like a bicep curl, squat, lunge or shoulder press).
 Spending as little as five minutes executing one daily resistance exercise is all it takes to build and maintain muscle, reduce fat, and protect our bones.

 Choose Bottled Smoothies Carefully

 Pre-packaged fruit smoothies are often advertised as healthy sips.
 But in reality, many of them are just sugar and calorie bombs in disguise.
 What’s worse: Thanks to stealthy packaging tricks, most people have zero idea what they’re in for.
 Because a bottle often contains two servings, the nutritional breakdown is twice as bad is it seems at first glance.
 Plus, compared to fresh-made drinks, most of them fall short on nutrition.
-The bottom line: You’re better off making a smoothie yourself at home—these 20 Amazing Smoothie Recipes are all slimming options.
+The bottom line: You’re better off making a smoothie yourself at home—these yogurt smoothie recipes are all slimming options.

 Eat More Lentils